Is ovarian cancer still possible after a hysterectomy?

 Total hysterectomy with salpingo-oophorectomy.
 This procedure removes your cervix and uterus as well as both ovaries and fallopian tubes.
 This makes ovarian cancer less likely to occur, but it does not remove all risk.

 - Hysterectomy.
-The American Congress of Obstetricians and Gynecologists. http://www.acog.org/Patients/FAQs/Hysterectomy.
-Accessed Jan.
-16, 2017.
+The American College of Obstetricians and Gynecologists. https://www.acog.org/womens-health/faqs/hysterectomy.
+Accessed Feb.
+17, 2022.